 ...you don’t even have to know what the next step should be, just follow the breadcrumbs...

 The P-731 even takes care of the QMS approvals so you don’t have to worry about assigning approval workflows or getting approvals on documents.
-The forthcoming tasks would not be assigned until the approval or correction have not been taken place for the current document.
+The forthcoming tasks would not be assigned until the approval or correction has not been taken place for the current document.

 And because it is qmsWrapper, every step through P-731 is tracked by the QMS manager - automatically.
 How?
-Ah this is the stuff of legends, qmsWrapper implements a reporting strategy known as Managing Through Quality or MTQ.
+Ah, this is the stuff of legends, qmsWrapper implements a reporting strategy known as Managing Through Quality or MTQ.

 qmsWrapper includes a special QMS module that acts as the control center for the company.
-Not only is it useful to the QMS Manager, it is also ideal for senior management, and founders, to oversee the many projects running in their company – without interfering with the Project Managers or Team leads.
+Not only is it useful to the QMS Manager, but it is also ideal for senior management, and founders, to oversee the many projects running in their company – without interfering with the Project Managers or Team leads.